 If you want to learn more about how this heel cups work, I created an article along with a video that will explain you all the benefits of the heel cups and how to fit them inside the shoes.
 That article also describes the best sport shoes for children with ankle pain:

-Now that you know which are the best shoes with ankle support and what are the best heel cups in case the shoes don’t reduce or eliminate the pain, you are ready to make the most informative decision!
+Now that you know which are the best shoes with ankle support and what are the best heel cups in case the shoes don’t reduce or eliminate the pain, you are ready to make a better a more informed decision!

 Have you tried any of the shoe styles that I recommend in this article?
-Have you found a particular shoe style that has worked well for your children’s ankle pain?
+Is there a particular shoe style that has worked well for your children’s ankle pain?
 Please share your thoughts and experiences below so other parents can benefit from your experiences.